Google Says CPU Patches Cause 'Negligible Impact On Performance' With New 'Retpoline' Technique - Slashdot

 These three exploits are instances, not three different principles.
 The principle is the same, and there is no reason to suspect that there won't be more instances that follow that principle.
 CPUs speculatively execute code and load cache lines based on that execution.
 Intel CPUs can furthermore access privileged memory when unprivileged code is executed speculatively.
 That's the principle.
 The way the speculatively executed code is guarded and the speculative window is widened differs between the three exp

-Seriously misleading (Score:2)
+Seriously misleading (Score:3)

 Not only do they misspell the name of the mitigation technique, the "retpoline" technique only protects against the indirect branch variant of Spectre.
 The fix for Meltdown is still KPTI, with all the same overhead that involves.
 The "negligible inpact on performance" is on top of the KPTI changes.